Philosophy Department Graduate Student Handbook

 The program is available to philosophy majors who have a cumulative 3.2 overall grade point average or above and at least a 3.5 in philosophy after five semesters of work in the College.
 Students who qualify will receive a description of the program and an invitation to apply from the Chair or Associate Chair of the department after grades for the Fall Semester (Junior Year) have been posted and before registration for Fall Semester (Senior Year) begins.
 In the Spring Semester of junior year, students interested in the early admission program will be required to formally indicate their desire to matriculate by filling out an application to the graduate program and submitting it to the Graduate School Admissions Office.
 Certain special conditions apply to these applicants:

-Applicants will be interviewed by the Chair or Director of Graduate Studies.
-The application will be reviewed by the department's Admissions Committee, which will make a recommendation to the Chair for or against admission to the MA program, and the department's recommendation will be forwarded to the Graduate School for final action.
+The application will be reviewed by the department's Admissions Committee, which will make a recommendation to the Chair for or against admission to the M.A. program.
+The department's recommendation will be forwarded to the Graduate School for final action.

 Students admitted into the program take three 5000-level graduate courses in their Senior Year.
-The graduate courses count towards the completion of both the B.A. degree and the M.A. degree.
+The graduate courses count toward the completion of both the B.A. degree and the M.A. degree.
 Students will participate in the normal B.A. graduation ceremonies in May following their Senior Year.
-Students then take six graduate courses at the 5000-level or above in the fifth year in order to complete the required 27 credit-hours (9 courses) for the M.A. degree.
-All other requirements for the normal M.A. in Philosophy, including required course distribution, GPA, and the special project apply.
+Students then take six graduate courses at the 5000-level or above in the fifth year in order to complete the required 27 credit hours (9 courses) for the M.A. degree.
+All other requirements for the normal M.A. in Philosophy, including required course distribution, GPA, and the special project, apply.

 Registering for Graduation

-When a student anticipates that all of the requirements for the degree will have been met by the end of the current semester, the student should file a "candidate for degree" card (available from the department office or the Office of Academic Records) with the Office of Academic Records, and inform the DGS of his or her intention to graduate.
+When a student anticipates that all of the requirements for the degree will have been met by the end of the current semester, the student must register to graduate online and then inform the DGS of their intention to graduate.
 Degrees are granted in February, May, and August.

 NYC Graduate Consortium